This is an independent service. NYSERB is not affiliated with New York State, NYSERDA, or any government agency. Learn more

 Important dates

-No published program-end date as of May 22, 2026.
+No published program-end date as of May 27, 2026.
 Funding is allocated annually through NYSERDA and utility rate cases.
 Rebate amounts can change if program budgets shift.
-Don't wait on this one; programs like this have closed midyear before.
+Programs like this have closed midyear before.

 Source